vedph/gve-doc/model/textual.md

   - input: the segment to annotate.
   - output: the segment annotated.
 This is equal to the input segment.

->As for deletion, remember that in the chain structure no node is ever removed from the set (just like in a sheet of paper you can put a stroke on a word, but the word still is there, taking the room originally assigned to it).
+>As for deletion, remember that in the chain structure no node is ever removed from the set (just like in a sheet of paper you can put a stroke on a word, but the word still is there, taking the space originally assigned to it).
 So, even deleted nodes are still part of it; only, they are no longer included in sequences representing a specific combination of nodes resulting in a text version.
 That's what the stroke of our example means.
 Once nodes get out of a sequence, they will never come back in any other one.
 We might add new nodes equal to the old ones; but they will be represented as such -- _new_ nodes, which get _added_ to the set.
-That's consistent with the underlying process this model represents: in most cases, it's not possible to physically erase a word; if you mark it as deleted, like e.g. with a stroke, you might later reintroduce that word by writing it again somewhere else, and that's right what is represented by "duplicate" nodes in the model.
+That's consistent with the underlying process this model represents: in most cases, it's not possible to physically erase a word.
+If you mark it as deleted, like e.g. with a stroke, you might later reintroduce that word by writing it again somewhere else, and that's right what is represented by "duplicate" nodes in the model.

 Thanks to these features, at each version we can see all the nodes affected by the operation which generated it, and connect them to the previous or next versions.